 The new Stanford Walk-In Clinic opened its doors on February 26 to provide same-day care for patients six months or older with minor illness or injury.
 Located in Stanford Hoover Pavilion, the clinic provides an additional option for patients unable to obtain an appointment with Primary Care or Express Care.
 The clinic will be open Monday-Friday from 3:30 – 11 pm, and no appointment is needed.

-Dr. Angela Lumba-Brown has been named Co-Director of the Stanford Brain Trauma Evidence-Based Consortium.
+Angela Lumba-Brown, MD has been named Co-Director of the Stanford Brain Trauma Evidence-Based Consortium.
 The research group, funded by the U.S. Department of Defense, also includes Oregon Health and Sciences University, Portland State University, and the Brain Trauma Foundation.
 The consortium will develop an evidence-based classification for the spectrum of traumatic brain injury (TBI), and also model post-TBI trajectories and outcomes, an objective that could lead to significant advances in treatment protocols.

 Christmas in the ED

 Christmas Day in the Emergency Department was one of the busiest in recent memory, according to physicians who have worked the holiday multiple years in a row.
 The day brought unique challenges, as well as opportunity to support the work family.
-Read more >>
+Read article >>

 Expanding the Reach of Emergency Medicine

 Emergency medicine physician Peter Acker, MD, was drawn to Stanford by a fellowship program in international emergency medicine program.
 He arrived in 2013, but his interest in science is older, driven by his early efforts to uncover a “tangible truth.”
 Stanford Medicine profiles Acker's international work and philosophy.
 Read article >>

 Alexei Wagner, MD was honored with the Malinda Mitchell Award for Quality for reducing inpatient mortality and improving many aspects of patient care.
 (2/2020)